Virus i spuware (EN)

 Posts: 262

-Here you can see the number of processes (and type) that were running on our freshly installed Windows 7 system.
+How Does Spyware, Malware or Crapware Get on My Computer?
+Have you ever wondered how malware, spyware, scareware, crapware, or other undesirable software might get on a computer?
+First we’ll illustrate how easily your system can be infected, and then we’ll show you how to clean it up.
+Our example system, running Windows 7, was set up from a worst case scenario point of view: Someone who was only interested in quickly getting to all the “fun stuff” on the internet with absolutely no concern for personal or computer security.
+Freshly Installed – Pre Malware Here you can see the number of processes (and type) that were running on our freshly installed Windows 7 system.
 The install was so fresh that the only protection that this system had was the Windows Firewall and Windows Defender to keep the malware and virus hordes at bay.

-Malware, spyware, and other junk software makes it onto your computer for a number of reasons:
+How Some Malware Gets On Your Computer Malware, spyware, and other junk software makes it onto your computer for a number of reasons:

 You installed something you really shouldn’t have, from an untrustworthy source.
 Often these include screensavers, toolbars, or torrents that you didn’t scan for viruses.
+You didn’t pay attention when installing a “reputable” application that bundles “optional” crapware.
+You’ve already managed to get yourself infected, and the malware installs even more malware.
+You aren’t using a quality Anti-Virus or Anti-Spyware application.

 A very obvious attempt to make “My.Freeze.com” the new homepage for your browser(s).
 Once again the “Decline” versus “Accept” dilemma combined with a checkmark selection choice…